mjg59/ssh_pki/README.md

 SSH certificates are limited in their usefulness - a certificate can only be signed with a single CA key, so no chains of trust can be established, and there's no way to tie them into the global PKI.
-But what if?
+But what if 🥺?

 Should I use this?
 ------------------